Pecako2001/YOLOview/README.md

 **Train Model**

 After generating a dataset, click this button to initiate the training process of a machine learning model using the dataset.
 Progress or results of the training might be displayed or stored based on the underlying code.

+# Issues and Enhancements

+**Current Issues:**

+- Training Model Problem: The "Train Model" function is currently non-operational due to an incorrect file structure within data.yaml.

+**Feature Requests:**

+- Enhanced File Selection: Allow the selection of models and files without relying on file extensions, providing greater flexibility and a more intuitive user experience.